Posted in

 Conclusion

-The difference between liason or liaison is simple: liaison is correct, and liason is always wrong.
+The difference between liason o liaison is simple: liaison is correct, and liason is always wrong.
 A liaison connects people, departments, or organizations.
 Using the correct spelling ensures your writing is professional, clear, and credible.

 Tip: Remember the correct spelling has “i-a-i-s-o-n”.
 Avoid shortcuts, and your writing will look polished and accurate.